 Lastly, what I wish I knew when I first became a mom, and what I hope other Moms can learn from me, is to take the time.
 Take time and heal.
 Take time to breathe.
 Take time to find your calm, take time to scream into the void when you need to, and take the time to become one with your new self.

 Use the time to get to know that little being at their baseline.
 Find the time to appreciate the life you just created and celebrate the changing world around you.
 And most importantly, understand that you have contributed to a sacred role in nature- to give birth.

 Some don’t take part in this significant role, some don’t care if they do or don’t, some contribute for another person, not themselves, and some never will contribute, despite wanting the chance.
 To give birth is something you are gifted and something that you have gifted to others.
 Hold it sacred, and you will never squander it as a role you hold.
 If more people appreciated the pain, gravity, and awe-inspiring part of becoming a mother, there would be a better understanding of the world and its role around us.

-I hope this list helps any new mother zoning in on what you should be mindful of when you enter the wild and crazy journey you are embarking on.
-Let me know if you have any further thoughts and feelings about motherhood and Happy Mother’s Day.
+I hope this list helps any new mother zoning in on what you to be mindful of when you enter the wild and crazy journey you are embarking on.
+Let me know if you have any further thoughts and feelings about motherhood, and Happy Mother’s Day.